ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

    - In the Description box, optionally type a description for the backup job.
    - In the Destination list, select the vault where you want to save the backup data.

-     A vault only appears in the list if it is assigned to the user, or if the user added it on the computer’s Vault Settings tab.
+     A vault appears in the list if it is assigned to the user, or if the user added it in the computer’s Vault Settings.
      {: tip}

    - In the Log File Options list, select the level of detail for job logging.
 For more information, see [Log file options](#ODBLogfile).